Authenion Documentation

 1. Request or download the Authenion product distribution file and a valid license from the Authenion support portal or by contacting your account manager at LikeMinds.

-2. Install Authenion by extracting the authenion-2.0.zip file into the “/home/appuser” directory in the Authenion server.
+2. Install Authenion by extracting the authenion-3.0.zip file into any desired user directory Eg:- “/home/user” directory in the Authenion server.

 3. After extracting the zip file, the folder structure should appear as shown in the table below.